lannonbr/Portfolio/README.md

 This is the current iteration of my personal portfolio site as of early 2019.

-The site is developed in Gatsby.
+The site is developed in Toast.

 ## What's involved